wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 KNOWN ISSUES:
 - if you add too many fields in the "A&U Extended" menu they will go out of frame
-- some rules are applied only during registration (apart editable and visibility rules and max length for text and password fields only) - this has been fixed using Wordpress >= 2.8.x
 - some rules are never applied if you are using PHP 4.x please update to PHP 5.x as stated in the REQUIREMENTS
 - registration date cannot be modified
-- using WordPress password to let user customize its password works, but has one issue:
-  - on WordPress email received will contain wrong password (generated by WordPress), this due to WordPress limitation
-  - on WordPress MU email received and activation page contain correct password, no issues!
-- picture and avatar upload is disabled during registration under WordPress MU, will be possible once user is activated
+- picture and avatar upload is disabled during registration under WordPress MultiSite, will be possible once user is activated
 - if you change order or remove fieldsets you may need to set all extra fields' fieldset assigment again
 - dropdown issues:
   - custom value is not supported